 Dr Robyn Cleland

-Chief environmental biosecurity officer, Department of Climate Change, Energy, the Environment and Water
+Chief environmental biosecurity officer, Department of Agriculture, Fisheries and Forestry

 Dr Cleland has held senior leadership roles in the Australian public service for more than a decade, working in policy, compliance and regulation across the agriculture, health and environment portfolios.
 She has shaped regulatory policy in biosecurity, environmental, chemical and biotechnology assessment and overseen compliance activities.
 Her scientific expertise spans biosecurity, plant health, biotechnology, food, ecology and agriculture.